Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-Before proceeding to the analysis, let us peek into the brand’s history to get an idea of its role in the horology field.
+Before proceeding to the analysis, let us peek into the brand’s history to get an idea of its role in horology.

-For a quick overview of the history of Citizen watches, we’ve conducted an easily readable infographic that you’ll find below.
+For a quick overview of Citizen’s history, we’ve conducted an easily-readable infographic that you’ll find below.

 The predecessor of Citizen, the Shokosha Watch Research Institute, was founded in 1918 in Tokyo, Japan, by a jeweler Kamekichi Yamazaki.
 At the time of the widespread consumption of imported watches, Mr. Yamazaki decided to produce wristwatches domestically that would be less expensive than the imports.

 In 1924, after years of experimenting, they came out with a mechanical pocket watch called Citizen.
 The name, by the way, originates from the suggestion of the then-mayor of Tokyo, Shinpei Goto.
 The name was to represent the availability of timepieces for all the citizens.

 The new decade saw the formation of a new company – Citizen Watch Co – as we know them today.
 With the help of Swiss and Japanese investors, the brand now had all the groundworks set for a successful future.

 World War II and the following decade was a period that put the brand to the test.
 It was a time of make-or-break.
 Eventually, Citizen was able to seize international opportunities and develop its technologies, which kept the brand running and developing.